onlogic/Pykarbon/README.rst

 What else can I do?
 -------------------

-Pykarbon offers a number of tools to for automating and using Karbon series hardware interfaces.
+Pykarbon offers a number of tools for automating and using Karbon series hardware interfaces.
 These include:

 - CAN and DIO background data monitoring
 - Exporting logged data to .csv